Kongloner/SegFinder/README.md

 # segFinder
 ## Overview
-**segFinder** is an approach based on correlation for the detection of segmented viruses that integrate and subtly extend the methods of load similarity and co-occurrence.
+**segFinder** is an approach based on correlation for the detection of segmented viruses that integrates and subtly extends the methods of load similarity and co-occurrence.
 See our paper below for more details.
 DOI: ---------

 <img src='https://raw.githubusercontent.com/Zafar-Lab/scDREAMER/main/architecture.png'>